-Curtailment Sharing - Master Problem
+Curtailment Sharing - Master Problem4

-The objective function of the master problem is to maximize welfare.
+The objective function of the master problem is to maximize economic surplus.
 For an ATC line this results in a situation where areas that are not in curtailment will export to areas that are in curtailment.

-However under FB this is not necessarily the case: if an exchange from area A to area B results in a higher usage of the capacity compared to an exchange A to C it is possible that is more beneficial to exchange from A to
+However, under FB this is not necessarily the case: if an exchange from area A to area B results in a higher usage of the capacity compared to an exchange A to C it is possible that is more beneficial to exchange from A to C, whereas market B is in curtailment.
+This is referred to as "flow factor competition".